 \subsection{Counterfactual Generation}

-This part demonstrates that our model can perform different interventions to the generation process and output high-fidelity 3D counterfactuals.
-Given a MRI example, we apply an intervention \(do()\) to age and diagnosis in our causal graph and generate the 3D counterfactual accordingly.
-As shown in Fig.~\ref{fig:uncertain}, we show MRI counterfactual from different views.
-Our model demonstrates a strong counterfactual generation ability with high fidelity.
-The diagnosis intervention shows a global but subtle changes on the brain.
-For the age intervention, we can see clear changes in the Ventricle, a region known to be significantly influenced by the aging process.
+Fig.~\ref{fig:uncertain} shows an example of two 3D counterfactuals generated by our approach when applying an intervention \(do()\) to age and diagnosis in our causal graph.
+According to this figure, our model demonstrates a strong counterfactual generation ability with high fidelity.
+Intervention on diagnosis reveals a global but subtle changes on the brain.
+For the age intervention, we can see clear changes in the ventricle, a region known to be significantly influenced by the aging process.